ChungmanPARK12/grab-integrated-app/README.md

 </p>

 - Provides multiple login options **Facebook**, **Google**, **Apple**, and **mobile number**.
-- For **Portfolio v1**, all login buttons temporarily bypass authentication and navigate directly to the main service screen.
 - Facebook OAuth will be implemented in a later version; due to identification requirements, real testing in Expo **dev-client** mode is expected to begin in about six months.
 - An `experiment/fb-login-implicit` branch will be maintained for future OAuth testing and integration work.